 Towards this goal NPS has established the NPS UAS Ops Executive Board that consist of Associate Dean of Research and Assistant Chief of Staff for Aviation Activities.
-The Executive Board meets monthly, on the second Friday of the month, at noon, in Gl-232.
+The Executive Board meets monthly, on a regular basis at Sp-101A.
 Everyone is welcome to attend.

 Operations of Navy-owned outdoor sUAS in general are regulated by